maxmurdoch/flock/src/pages/index.md

         Customise your insurance on a per-flight basis, so you only pay for the cover you need.
       title: Total transparency
-  title: The smarter new way to insure your drone
+  title: 'Built for drone pilots, with drone pilots'
 kindOfPilot:
   description: We offer instant drone insurance tailored to your specific needs.
   products: